Version select#

 Syncing configuration#

-Ensure consistent configuration across all versions’ conf.py files.
-Since conf.py is regular Python, you can set the version dynamically, load from JSON files, or use other methods.
+Keep configuration consistent across all versions’ conf.py files.
+Since conf.py is regular Python, you can use any mechanism to sync it—load from JSON, read from a Python package, etc.

 html_theme_options = {